-1 The performance is based on closing prices.
+&lt;sup>1The performance is based on closing prices.

-Monthly performance,%
+Monthly performance, %

 Jan Feb Mar Apr May Jun

--1.9 -10.6 -1.3 1.5 - -
+-1.1 -10.2 -1.8 2.0 - -

 Jul Aug Sep Oct Nov Dec

 - - - - - -

-parts of the order book to revenue.
+intake was high and for most companies it was difficult to convert parts of the order book to revenue.
 The accuracy of the order intake should also be taken with limited optimism as there are likely customers who continue to place larger than necessary orders, while at the same time some customers are placing orders earlier than required to avoid future price increases.